fresh-energy/coding-challenge/README.md

 At Fresh Energy, smart meter data is at the core of what we do.
 We want to see what you can do with it.

 The challenge is to read from a stream of smart meter data, and display the meter's consumption in real time, on a web page.
 We will provide you with a single `.jar` file that produces the data stream.
 We want to see you use [React](https://reactjs.org/) on the frontend, and [Spring Boot](https://spring.io/projects/spring-boot) for the backend.
+Your submission should be easy to run in a cloud environment like [AWS](https://aws.amazon.com/).

+## Frontend presentation
-When you're finished, your live graph should be a pleasure to behold.
-Here's a concept wireframe for how it may look:
+Here's a concept wireframe for how your frontend may look, to give you some inspiration:

 INSERT GRAPH WIREFRAME HERE

 ## Data stream format